opsgility/challenge-aks-operations-ratings-api/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This code is part of the Microsoft Learn module of the AKS workshop.
+This code is part of the Skill Me Up AKS operations challenge.
 It provides the API for the ratings application.
 The API connects to a MongoDB to store and retrieve data.

 ## Contents